-- 7.1 examine the different aspect of texts (language, style graphics, tone, etc.) that contribute to meaning and effect - 7.2 make inferences, draw conclusions, and make supported responses to content, form and structure - 7.3 explore the relationships among language, topic, genre, purpose, context and audience - 7.7 demonstrate an awareness that texts reveal and produce ideologies, identities, and positions - 7.8 evaluate ways in which both genders and various cultures and socio-economic groups are portrayed in media texts
+- 7.1 examine the different aspect of texts (language, style graphics, tone, etc.) that contribute to meaning and effect - 7.2 make inferences, draw conclusions, and make supported responses to content, form and structure - 7.3 explore the relationships among language, topic, genre, purpose, context and audience - 7.4 recognize the use and impact of specific literary and media devices (e.g. figurative language, dialogue, flashback, symbolism) - 7.6 respond critically to a variety of print and media texts - 7.7 demonstrate an awareness that texts reveal and produce ideologies, identities, and positions - 7.8 evaluate ways in which both genders and various cultures and socio-economic groups are portrayed in media texts